Stefano Molinari

-Stefano Molinari (born 26 August 2000) is an Italian professional footballer who plays as a centre back for Città di Varese.
+Stefano Molinari (born 26 August 2000) is an Italian professional footballer who plays as a centre back for Serie D club Vogherese.

 Club career

 Formed on Pro Patria youth system, Molinari made his first team debut on 24 November 2019 against Pistoiese.

 On 8 January 2019, he joined Serie D club Milano City on loan.

 He scored his first goal for the club on 1 December 2019 against Renate.